BluSense/bluetooth-client/README.md

 Sudo@SDCard preparation - Rasbian installation
 -----------------------------
-1. Download "RASPBIAN STRETCH LITE" --> https://downloads.raspberrypi.org/raspbian_lite_latest
+1. Download "RASPBIAN BUSTER LITE" --> Raspberry Pi Imager
-2. Download Etcher and install it. --> https://etcher.io/
+2. Or Download Etcher and install it. --> https://etcher.io/
 3. Flash SDCARD
   - Connect an SD card reader with the SD card inside.
   - Open Etcher and select from your hard drive the Raspberry Pi .img or  .zip file you wish to write to the SD card.
   - Select the SD card you wish to write your image to.
   - Review your selections and click 'Flash!' to begin writing data to the SD card.
 4. Plug & Run & Connect to LAN-Internet

 @Raspberry Pi
 -----------------------------
 5. Wait for RaspberryPi finish booting